-Hamadan city is the capital of Iranian civilisation and history, so it is of particular importance.
+Hamadan City is the capital of Iranian civilization and history, so it is particularly important.
 Many tourists visit Hamadan province annually and visit this city’s tourist and historical attractions.
-The historical places in the city of Hamadan are so wide that it is impossible to see them all during the day.
+The historical places in Hamadan are so wide that it is impossible to see them all during the day.
 In addition, Hamadan city is located in the highlands, so it has a unique climate.
 Hamadan province is very suitable for winter sports because the surrounding mountains are full of snow.

-This Iran Travel Guide Center article continues so that we will know Hamadan city and its various tourist attractions.
+This Iran Travel Guide Center article continues so we will know Hamadan city and its tourist attractions.

 What is the location of Hamadan city?

 Hamadan province is in the west of country Iran.
-Among its neighbours are Lorestan in the south, Zanjan in the north, Markazi in the east, and Kermanshah and Kurdistan in the west.
-Hamadan city has an altitude of 1741 meters above sea level, and Alvand Mountain, at the height of 3574 meters above sea level, is the highest point in Hamadan province.
+Among its neighbors are Lorestan in the south, Zanjan in the north, Markazi in the east, and Kermanshah and Kurdistan in the west.
+Hamadan city has an altitude of 1741 meters above sea level, and Alvand Mountain, at a height of 3574 meters above sea level, is the highest point in Hamadan province.

-It is located 18 kilometres to the west of Hamadan city.
+It is located 18 kilometers to the west of Hamadan City.
 The Alvand Mountain is approximately halfway between Tuyserkan and Hamadan cities.

 Hamadan city has a history of several thousand years and is one of the oldest cities in Iran.
 Before the arrival of the Aryans in Iran, this city was inhabited by people from the Kassian tribe.